This Excel tutorial explains how to nest the Excel IF function with syntax and examples.

 The Nested IF function can be used in Microsoft Excel as the following type of function:

-Let's look at an example to see how you would use a Nested IF examples and explore how you would use the Nested IF function as a worksheet function in Microsoft Excel:
+Let's look at an example to see how you would use a Nested IF examples and explore how to use the Nested IF function as a worksheet function in Microsoft Excel:

 Based on the Excel spreadsheet above, the following Nested IF examples would return: